 - Transfer to a more appropriate forum: This is tested frequently when venue is tested.
 The federal court has authority to transfer a case to another federal district for the convenience of the parties and witnesses and in the interest of justice.
 The new forum must have subject matter jurisdiction and personal jurisdiction.
 The court will apply the law of the transferor forum.
 (Since the case was properly brought in the transferor forum, it makes sense that the court will apply the law of the transferor forum.)

 There are a variety of issues that tend to be tested with Conflicts of Law and Family Law—and many of those issues overlap with the subject of Family Law.
 Here are some:

 - Recognition of marriage: A marriage which is valid under the law of the state in which it was contracted will be valid elsewhere unless it violates a strong public policy of the state that has the most significant relationship to the spouses and the marriage.
 Common law marriage is virtually always tested when this principle is tested.
 So, know that if the marriage is recognized by the state where the couple entered into the marriage, it will be recognized by all other states.

 - Full faith and credit: A state must recognize final judgments of other states so long as the judgment is on the merits and the other state had jurisdiction.
 An example of this is that a divorce decree must be granted full faith and credit.

-Conflict of Laws has only been tested with Decedents’ Estates twice.
-Here are the two most recent issues that have appeared (both appeared on the 2012 exam):
+Conflict of Laws is not frequently tested with Decedents’ Estates.
+Here are two recent issues that have appeared (both appeared on the 2012 exam):